asmodeus812/elearning/cracking-coding-interview/3-technical-questions.md

         }
     ```

-    This code will cause a StackOverflowError because it creates an infinite recursion without an exit condition.
+    This code will cause a StackOverflowError because it creates an infinite
+    recursion without an exit condition.

 10. IllegalArgumentException with Enum.valueOf():

     ```java
         public enum Color { RED, GREEN, BLUE }
         Color color = Enum.valueOf(Color.class, "YELLOW"); // What happens here?
     ```

-    This code will throw an IllegalArgumentException because there is no enum constant named "YELLOW" in the Color enum.
+    This code will throw an IllegalArgumentException because there is no enum
+    constant named "YELLOW" in the Color enum.

+11. EmptyStackException from stack.pop()

+    ```java
+    Stack<Integer> stack = new Stack<>();
+    int element = stack.pop(); // What happens here?
+    ```

+    Trying to pop an element from an empty stack (pop() on an empty stack) will
+    throw an EmptyStackException.

+12. Integer Overflow:

+    ```java
+        int value = Integer.MAX_VALUE;
+        value++; // What happens here?
+    ```

+    Incrementing Integer.MAX_VALUE will wrap around to Integer.MIN_VALUE,
+    causing overflow.

+13. String Pool Behavior:

+    ```java
+        String s1 = "hello";
+        String s2 = "hello";
+        System.out.println(s1 == s2); // What is the output?
+    ```

+    Strings created using string literals are pooled, so s1 and s2 will refer to
+    the same object, resulting in true when comparing them with ==.

+14. Floating-Point Precision:

+    ```java
+        double result = 0.1 + 0.2; // What is the value of result?
+    ```

+    Due to floating-point precision, the result of 0.1 + 0.2 is not exactly 0.3
+    but a close approximation due to binary representation limitations.

+15. Equals Method with String and StringBuilder:

+    ```java
+        String str1 = "hello";
+        StringBuilder str2 = new StringBuilder("hello");
+        System.out.println(str1.equals(str2)); // What is the output?
+    ```

+    The equals() method in Java compares the content of objects.
+Since str1 is a
+    String and str2 is a StringBuilder, they will not be equal even if they
+    contain the same characters.

+16. Casting and Arithmetic Operations:

+    ```java
+        byte a = 127;
+        byte b = 127;
+        byte c = a + b; // What happens here?
+    ```

+    The result of adding two bytes (a and b) will be promoted to an int, so
+    assigning it to a byte (c) without explicit casting will cause a compilation
+    error.

+17. Object Comparison:

+    ```java
+        Integer x = new Integer(100);
+        Integer y = new Integer(100);
+        System.out.println(x == y); // What is the output?
+    ```

+    Comparing x and y with == checks for reference equality.
+Since x and y are
+    different objects (even though they contain the same value), the result will
+    be false.